Iustin-Margarit/Agregator-personalizat-de-stiri/memory/tasks/active_context.md

 ## Active Decisions and Considerations:
 - **Core Experience Next:** With authentication and onboarding complete, the project is ready to move to the most critical phase: building the core news feed experience.
-- **Security Vulnerability:** A critical security vulnerability was identified during `npm install`.
-This needs to be addressed as a high-priority task.
+- **Security Status:** All security vulnerabilities have been resolved. npm audit reports 0 vulnerabilities as of 2025-06-30.

 ## Recent Changes:
 - **Fixed Login Bug (2025-06-27):** Resolved the login issue by performing a clean rebuild of the Next.js project (clearing `.next`, `node_modules`, `package-lock.json`, reinstalling, and restarting `npm run dev`).